Concordia German Evangelical Church and Rectory: 1850–1880

 The increase of members in the congregation allowed the church to become more financially stable.
 Reverend Samuel D. Finckel, who came to the church in 1847, saw these changes.
-During his 23 as pastor, especially in the 1860s, the church began donating to an orphanage located on 14th Street NW.
+During his 23 years as pastor, especially in the 1860s, the church began donating to an orphanage located on 14th Street NW.
 This was the first signs of the change of focus to the community.
 Reverend Gustav Rietz continued this trend.
-During his pastor from 1870 to 1879, he reorganized the Sunday school to cater to the congregation better and founded the Ladies Aid Society.
+During his pastorate from 1870 to 1879, he reorganized the Sunday school to cater to the congregation better and founded the Ladies Aid Society.
 Reverend Martin Kratt, who came in 1879, also assisted the community when he helped found the German Orphan Home.
 The establishment of the orphan home took place on Sunday, September 7, 1879.
 The church, Sunday school, and Ladies Aid Society all supported this orphanage in some way over the years.
 This can be seen in the Annual Report of the German Orphan Asylum of the District of Columbia for the year 1888.
 Although this is for its ninth year of existence, in the back it lists that Concordia Sunday School donated five dollars which they used to purchase four gallons of ice cream and two barrels of breads and cake.
 Towards the front, there is a whole page dedicated to the Annual Report of the Ladies Aid Society.
 Some of the items that were donated included clothes, mattresses, pillows, food, and books.
 Because the orphanage was to assist the German immigrant population as a whole, Concordia German Evangelical Church gained support from other German immigrant associations in the area.
 The National Republican edition of November 3, 1879, contained an article on the German Bakers’ Benevolent Association.
 It briefly discussed the fundraising efforts to support the German Orphan Asylum.

 During Finckel's pastorate, a building committee was established.
 Finances were well managed, and between the years of 1850 and 1860, Concordia underwent renovations.
 These expanded the building's maximum capacity from 500 to 800 to accommodate Concordia's growing membership.
 Prior to retiring, Finckel baptized a boy who would become one of America's brightest young military composers, John Philip Sousa, whose mother was of Bavarian origin.